Contact us to get Sayeeda Warsi's fees and availability for your next event

 One of our consultants will get back to you soon

-Baroness Warsi is a lawyer, author, business woman and member of the House of Lords.
-She is Britain’s first Muslim Cabinet Minister; Chairman of the Conservative party 2010 – 2012 and Foreign Minister 2010 – 2014.
+Baroness Sayeeda Warsi is a lawyer, author, business woman and member of the House of Lords.
+She was Britain’s first Muslim Cabinet Minister; Chairman of the Conservative party 2010-12 and a Minister at the Foreign Office 2010-14.